 The state has long controlled, surveilled, and criminalized the bodies and reproductive choices of women and those who are or can become pregnant.
 The apparatus behind this is sprawling.

-This conference centered the monitoring, tracking, surveillance, and policing of women, people who seek abortions, and those who are or are able to become pregnant.
-We situate these discussions within various overlapping contexts, including: the legal and civil rights implications of Dobbs v.
-Jackson Women’s Health Organization; the current landscape of digital surveillance of vulnerable groups, including abortion-seekers; historical and ongoing racial violence and injustice such as the forced sterilization of Black and Indigenous women and criminalization of their pregnancies; and the rising tide of transphobia and homophobia demonstrated in state laws being introduced across the country.
+This conference focused on the monitoring, tracking, and policing of women and those who are, or are able to become, pregnant as they attempt to exercise freedom and autonomy in their reproductive lives.
+Among other things, speakers addressed the legal and civil rights implications of Dobbs v.
+Jackson Women’s Health Organization, the digital surveillance of vulnerable groups including abortion-seekers, the forced sterilization of Black and Indigenous women and criminalization of their pregnancies, and the rising tide of transphobia and homophobia exemplified in state laws being introduced across the country.

 We hosted The Color of Surveillance: Policing of Abortion and Reproduction on Wednesday, June 22, 2022 at 1:00 p.m.
 ET.
 This was a mini, virtual edition of our previous in-person, all-day Color of Surveillance conferences.

 Video recordings of our 2022 virtual conference, Color of Surveillance: Policing of Abortion and Reproduction are now available.
 We appreciate every person who joined us to watch live.
 If you missed the conference, or wish to revisit it, please see the videos below, which feature a selection of sessions from the day.

 - Video for: Welcome, Overview & Civil Rights Implications of Dobbs v.
 Jackson Women’s Health Organization, Opening Performance and Remarks, State & Non-State Criminalization of Abortion: A Partnership Through the Ages